zh-lx/code-inspector/docs/en/guide/feature/locate.md

 ## Quick Start

 Use `behavior.locate` to enable or disable this feature.
-Default is `true` (usually no extra config is needed):
+(Default is `true` and it is already enabled, no extra config needed):

 ```js
 codeInspectorPlugin({